-Hard substrate (especially high-relief substrate) and its associated biota are relatively rare in the SCB, and therefore any effect to them is potentially significant.
+Hard substrate (especially high-relief substrate) and its associated biota are rare, and therefore any effect to them is potentially significant.
 Impacts to high-relief substrate in particular are significant because: (a) deepwater reefs are relatively rare along the central and southern California coast; (b) they support a diverse assemblage of epifaunal invertebrates; (c) they attract fish as a nursery ground, food source, and as shelter; and (d) epibiota residing on rocky substrates are sensitive to mechanical disturbance and increased sediment loads.